Jay Villemarette

-Jay Villemarette (pronounced /ˈvɪləmərɛt/) is the owner, founder and president of both Skulls Unlimited International, Inc. and SKELETONS: Museum of Osteology.
+Jay Villemarette (pronounced /ˈvɪləmərɛt/) is the owner, founder and president of both Skulls Unlimited International and the Museum of Osteology.

 Early life

 His interest in skulls began in 1972 at 7 years of age, when he found a dog skull in the woods near his house in Levittown, Pennsylvania.
-After encouragement by his father, he began collecting skulls.
-After moving to Moore, Oklahoma, Villemarette continued collecting skulls.
-As his interest grew, neighbors and friends began bringing him carcasses of interesting animals that they had found.
-During this time, he tested many methods of removing the soft tissue from the bones, including burning, acid, and boiling the bones before discovering dermestid beetles.
+With encouragement from his father, he began collecting skulls, and continued his hobby after moving to Moore, Oklahoma.
+As his interest grew, neighbors and friends began bringing him carcasses of animals that they had found.
+During this time, he tested many methods of removing the soft tissue from the bones, including burning, acid, and boiling the bones, before using dermestid beetles.
 Villemarette graduated from Moore High School before attending Moore-Norman Technology Center in Entrepreneurship.
 Before founding Skulls Unlimited, he worked as an auto-body mechanic.